Vivian Tomlinson Williams: Awards and recognition

 Williams was inducted into the National Old Time Fiddlers Contest Hall of Fame, Weiser, Idaho, June 2013.
 She was inducted into the North American Old Time Fiddlers Hall of Fame, Osceola, New York, July 2013.

+Death

+Vivian Williams died on January 6, 2023 at the age of 84.
+She had been suffering with Amyotrophic Lateral Sclerosis (ALS), aka Lou Gehrig’s disease.